Kristen Wong, Licensed Mental Health Counselor, offering online therapy and clinical supervision in Washington State

 EDUCATION & EXPERIENCE

-Before starting my private practice, I served as Director of Counseling at a high school supporting teens with complex emotional and life challenges.
+Before starting my private practice, I served as Director of Counseling at a recovery high school supporting teens impacted by trauma, emotional challenges, and difficult life circumstances.

-That work shaped my ability to stay steady in difficult moments and help people feel understood rather than fixed.
+That work shaped my ability to sit with complexity, remain steady through difficult moments, and help people feel seen and understood rather than fixed.

 I hold a B.A. in Psychology from the University of Washington (1998) and M.A. in Counseling from Western Seminary (2002).